nnnGi/Nytescript/README.md

 # Nytescript
 ![Python Version](https://img.shields.io/badge/Python-%3E=3.12-blue.svg) \
-It is a simple, interpreted esoteric programming language (esolang) implemented in Python.
+By right this is a fork of https://github.com/davidcallanan/py-myopl-code It is a simple, interpreted esoteric programming language (esolang) implemented in Python.
 It's designed to be an easy language to use and remember syntax for, similar to the ancient BASIC.
 Examples of functions include ```print()```, ```input_char()```, ```run()``` (Runs Nytescript Files) and so on.